618Project/WorldVu/README.md

 </span>

 <span style="color:black">
-The title of our project is "Insert title here".
+The title of our project is "WorldVu".
 </span>

 <span style="color:black">